 Videos (VHS, DVDs and Streaming Media) are searchable in the Library Catalog.
 For best results, use the Advanced Search and limit your searches to a material type "VIDEORECORDING" and location "UNCW Audiovisuals."

-There are 6 locations ("neighborhoods") for videos and all are located on the first floor within close proximity of each other.
+There are 6 locations ("neighborhoods") for videos both within VHS and DVDs.
+VHS tapes are located on the second floor, whereas DVDs are located on the first floor.

 For Recreational and Foreign locations, use the Call # to find the Section